jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 Just like in normal execution order a __Goto__ statement never returns to the code it was called from.

-The implementation of the execution flow command __Goto__ might somehow first roll back part of the call stack, so that the call to the execution flow command does not return to where it was called from.
+The implementation of the execution flow command __Goto__ might somehow first roll back part of the call stack, so that the call to the execution flow command might not return to where it was called from.
 Next the __Goto__ command uses a machine instruction to jump to the jump __Target__.

 #### Diagram